 Vermicelli rice is a great addition to your meal prep lineup!

-• We don’t recommend freezing this recipe as it’s likely to become a bit mushy once thawed!
+• We don’t recommend freezing this recipe because it’s likely to become a bit mushy once thawed.

 close up image of vermicelli rice.